argenisbaez8a/AcompanaMe26/replit.md

 ## Overview

-MindCare is a comprehensive mental health support application that helps users track their mood, access wellness exercises, and get educational resources about mental health.
+AcompañaMe  is a comprehensive mental health support application that helps users track their mood, access wellness exercises, and get educational resources about mental health.
 The app is built as a full-stack TypeScript application with React frontend and Express backend, designed with a mobile-first approach.

 ## User Preferences